Table of Contents

 Hermit Trail hike trip report

-The trail gains 819 m (2,687 feet) in just 3.2 km.
+The Hermit Trail hike gains 819 m (2,687 feet) in just 3.2 km.
 It starts off gently enough, beginning at an elevation of 1,293 m.
 But after the first 200 m the grade steepens and remains that way all the way up on long switchbacks up through the sub-alpine forest.
 The forest is very beautiful with monster big trees, attesting to the amount of precipitation the area receives.

 After about 45 minutes of aerobic hiking you break out of the trees, around the 1,900 metre elevation mark.
-While bird life was in short supply on our hike through the trees, reportedly you might see fox sparrows, hermit thrush and white-winged crossbills.
+While bird life was in short supply on our hike through the trees, reportedly you might see fox sparrows, hermit thrush, and white-winged crossbills.

 Once through the trees you reach a stream where you could refill your water if you’ve gone through it already.
 In August wildflowers appear here; their numbers steadily increase as you continue up the trail, as do the views.